-Our business has also been impacted by constraints to the labor and supply chain we rely on to construct our homes.
-The pandemic has caused our employees and those of our trade partners to miss workdays due to illness or quarantine and the increased demand for home construction has added to personnel shortages.
-In addition, our supply chain has been impacted by similar labor interruptions slowing production capacity and also by increased demand for building materials generated in part by the COVID-19 pandemic.
+COVID-19 has had a material impact on global and U.S. economies and has impacted our business operations.
+The most significant impacts of COVID-19 to the homebuilding industry and our business have been labor shortages and supply chain disruptions.
+Our employees and those of our trade partners have been required to miss workdays due to illness or quarantine, and the increased level of new homebuilding activity to meet the demand for single-family homes has added to personnel shortages.
+In addition, our supply chain has been impacted by similar labor interruptions slowing production capacity and also by increased demand for building materials and appliances generated in part by the COVID-19 pandemic and restrictions imposed domestically and internationally to mitigate the spread of COVID-19 and its related variants.
 The combination of these factors has led to increased costs and elongated production cycles.
+The current environment makes it challenging to predict the impact that inflationary pressures, rising interest rates, and the lingering impacts of COVID-19 on supply chain disruptions and labor shortages may have on the future performance of our business.

-Even with the resurgence of demand and decline in COVID-19 restrictions, we remain cautious as to the impact that COVID-19 may have on our operations and on the overall economy in the future.
-Although there is optimism about the ongoing vaccine rollouts and generally decreasing infection and hospitalization rates in areas with higher vaccination rates, there remains significant uncertainty regarding how COVID-19 and its related effects will impact the U.S. and global economy going forward, including the level of unemployment, availability of debt, capital, the health of the mortgage markets, consumer confidence, and demand for our homes.
-In addition, our operations could be further impacted by elongated cycle times due to lack of availability and rising costs of trade labor and building materials, as well as the responsiveness of government services such as zoning, permitting and related government approvals.
-In addition, as the resurgence of demand has caused an increase in the construction of new homes, the cost of building materials, most notably lumber, has increased significantly.
-Additional discussion of the risks to the Company from COVID-19 are discussed in Item 1A.
-Risk Factors in this annual report.
+Even with the significant demand for single-family homes, the development of vaccines and advanced therapeutics to combat COVID-19, a decline in COVID-19 restrictions, and reductions in hospitalization rates throughout the country, we remain cautious as to the impact that COVID-19 may have on our operations and on the overall economy in the future.
+There remains significant uncertainty regarding how COVID-19 and its related effects will impact the U.S. and global economy going forward, including the level of unemployment, availability of debt and capital, the health of the mortgage markets, consumer confidence, and demand for our homes.
+In addition, current economic conditions and our operations could be further impacted by the ongoing conflict between Russia and Ukraine and the associated economic sanctions imposed by the governments of various countries, including the United States, on Russia which could negatively affect supply chains and result in further increases to the cost of building materials and appliances due to rising prices for petroleum and other natural resources.
+Further, our operations have been, and may continue to be, adversely impacted by elongated cycle times due to lack of availability and rising costs of trade labor, building materials, and appliances, as well as the responsiveness of government services such as zoning, permitting and related government approvals.
+In addition, as the demand for single-family homes has caused an increase in the construction of new homes, the cost of building materials, most notably lumber, has been volatile and remains elevated compared to historical averages.
+Despite these challenges, we are optimistic about future single-family housing demand and our ability to continue growing and expanding our business.